 With the dawn of Obamacare, a new era of healthcare reform declared every American would have access to health insurance – and would also be required to buy a health insurance plan – by law.
 Today the Internal Revenue Service has become the healthcare reform intermediary, and determines who is exempt from the law, and who can be penalized for not buying a health insurance plan.

-If you do not have a healthcare plan, you are fined a penalty.
-In 2016 the penalty for not carrying health insurance is $695 per person (and $347.50 per child) or 2.5% of total household income, whichever is greater.
-This fine is applied to your income taxes, and you then pay the penalty when you complete your filing..
+If you lack health coverage, you’re fined an Obamacare tax penalty for no insurance.
+In 2017 and 2018 the penalty for not carrying health insurance is $695 per person (and $347.50 per child) OR 2.5 percent of total household income — whichever is greater.
+This fine is applied to your income taxes, and you then pay the penalty when you complete your filing.

 Here is a breakdown of how the process works.
 When you file your taxes, you are first required to complete a Form 1095-A, which asks for: